bortok/ixnscripts/README.md

 ### Packet loss duration logging tool

-Initialize python environment (you might need to adapt this to your setup, depending on the directory tree structure)
+PacketLossDuration_csv.py allows you to log packet loss duration measured during failover operations with multiple iterrations.
+Use arguments to specify desired traffic rate and frame size.
+For Linux API server a session cal be re-used.
+To keep the session open after the script is over, supply `keep` as a `api_session_id` parameter first time you ran it.

     python3 PacketLossDuration_csv.py frame_rate_percent frame_size [api_session_id api_session_key]

-For example, generate 5% of line rate with 512 bytes frames
+For example, generate 5% of line rate with 512 bytes frames and keep the API session open:

-    python3 PacketLossDuration_csv.py 5 512
+    python3 PacketLossDuration_csv.py 5 512 keep

 # Copyright notice